EndPointCorp/end-point-blog/2020/05/28/summae-neural-text-summarization-denoising-autoencoder.html.md

 #### The code

 The full PyTorch implementation described in this blog post is available at [https://github.com/kamilc/neural-text-summarization](https://github.com/kamilc/neural-text-summarization).
 You may find some of its parts less clean than others — it’s a work in progress.
-Most specifically, the data download is almost left out.
+Specifically, the data download is almost left out.

 You can find the WikiData preprocessing in a notebook in the repository.
 For the ROCStories, I just downloaded the CSV files and concatenated with Unix `cat`.
 There’s an additional `process.py` file generated from a very simple `IPython` session.